 ||Principles of Management

 ||Basic Human Nutrition

 1. High school graduation required for entry into program.
 Basic math skills required as evidenced by placement asessment.

 2. > Indicates that this course requires a prerequisite.

 3. ** Indicates that a grade of "C" (2.00) or better must be earned in order to continue in the sequence.

-4. * A Certificate of Proficiency will be earned after successfully completing Fall and Spring semesters of the first year and will be eligible to take the American Association of Medical Assistants Certifications Exam.
+4. * A one year technical certificate will be earned after successfully completing Fall and Spring semesters of the first year and will be eligible to take the American Association of Medical Assistants Certifications Exam.